-Later in the 1970s, Evita received its West End premiere at the Prince Edward Theatre where it would continue to play for over 3,000 performances.
+In the 1970s, Evita received its West End premiere at the Prince Edward Theatre where it would continue to play for over 3,000 performances.
 The true story of Eva Peron as a young woman turned Argentine political leader was given the rock musical transformation, with powerful ballads including “Don’t Cry For Me Argentina” reaching number one on the UK singles chart in 1976.

 Little Shop of Horrors

-The comedy rock musical was adapted for the stage after the 1960 film, with music by Alan Menken (Aladdin, Mary Poppins).
+The comedy rock musical was adapted for the stage after the 1960 film, with music by Alan Menken (Mary Poppins).
 With a soundtrack including “Suddenly, Seymour”, “Somewhere That’s Green” and “Dentist”, the musical follows Seymour, a young florist who begins looking after a plant in the shop.
 Naming the plant Audrey II as a nod to his co-worker Audrey, Seymour begins to spend more time with the plant, until he learns Audrey II isn’t ordinary.
 Audrey II feeds on human blood.
 Little Shop of Horrors combines horror with comedy in a unique musical that was last performed at Regent’s Park Open Air Theatre in 2018.

 Topics including sexuality, free love and the Vietnam War help to form the storyline of Hair, a musical where hippies and the counterculture movement take centre stage.
 The musical follows hippies in the “Age of Aquarius” who distance themselves from the rest of society to live a carefree life with a different way of thinking.
 Hair celebrated its 50th anniversary in 2018 and is seen to be one of the defining rock musicals.